 Gauge and Wire Mesh Sizes

-This material will be the actual material used for the chain-link fence.
+Wire mesh will be the actual material used for the chain-link fence.
 Mesh consists of galvanized steel, and it’s readily available in local stores in huge rolls.
-Moreover, be sure to opt for a smaller mesh size for enhanced security.
+You must be sure to opt for a smaller mesh size for enhanced security.

 Corner and Line Posts

-Corner fence posts are at the corners and must be strong enough to hold the fence.
-Fortunately, you can use cement to secure them on the ground.
+As the name suggests, corner fence posts are at the corners and must be strong enough to hold the fence.
+Fortunately, you can use concrete to secure them on the ground.
 Fence corners are vital for tensing the wires and the meshes.
 Besides, if the corners are not well designed, the fence will go down.

-We then have line posts, which are like corner posts.
-However, they are not as thick and are also shorter.
-You can secure these posts with cement.
+The line posts are shorter, and you can secure these posts with concrete.
 Its distance must be between 5 and 6 feet from corner posts.
 Posts must be located to support the weight and the fence gates.

 Post caps cover the corner posts to protect against rain and snow.
 These types of caps come in different shapes, sizes, and colors to add to the overall appearance of the chain-link fence.